M.I.S., Industrial Statistics

 Virginia Commonwealth University, 1996

-Lamont A. Flowers is the Distinguished Professor of Educational Leadership in the Department of Leadership, Counselor Education, Human and Organizational Development and the Executive Director of the Charles H. Houston Center for the Study of the Black Experience in Education in the Eugene T. Moore School of Education at Clemson University.
+Lamont A. Flowers is the Distinguished Professor of Educational Leadership in the Department of Educational and Organizational Leadership Development and the Executive Director of the Charles H. Houston Center for the Study of the Black Experience in Education in the Eugene T. Moore School of Education at Clemson University.

 Dr. Flowers received a bachelor's degree in accounting from Virginia Commonwealth University.
 He received a master's degree in social studies education and a doctoral degree in higher education from the University of Iowa.
 He also earned a master’s degree in industrial statistics from the University of South Carolina.